To decrease harm caused by gambling to individuals, families and communities.

 NSW Aboriginal Safe Gambling Service manages Warruwi Gambling Help program.
 The Organisation is an Aboriginal owned service which has 100% Aboriginal staff.
 The Warruwi Gambling Help program consists of 6 key functions, they are:

-To provide a free 1800 phone service for support, education, referrals and information
+TO provide a free 1800 Aboriginal phone service for support, education, referrals and information, ensuring their personal and cultural needs are met.

 To provide cultural support, training and direction for Gambling Counselling Services